ArnaoutLab/sentropy/README.md

 ```
 Values never rise, and almost always fall, with increasing *q*. *q*=0, 1, 2, and ∞ can be thought of as "counting-", "Shannon-", "Simpson-", and "Berger-Parker-type" S-entropy, respectively. *ɑ*=*ɣ* in this example because there is only one class (see [Leinster 2020](https://arxiv.org/abs/2012.02113)).

-## Calculating similarity on the fly
+## Passing a similarity function

-When the similarity matrix would be too large to hold in memory, a function can be passed to `similarity`:
+When the similarity matrix would be too large to hold in memory, a function can be passed to `similarity`, allowing similarilty to be calculated on the fly:
 ```
 from sentropy import sentropy
 import numpy as np